 The Equal Opportunity Act 1984 implements, at a State level, Australia’s commitments to international human rights instruments.
 It contained two objects - to promote equality of opportunity in Western Australia and to provide remedies in respect of discrimination on the grounds of sex, pregnancy, race, religious or political conviction, or involving sexual harassment.
 As community concerns changed, the initial grounds of the Act have been expanded to include impairment (1988), family responsibilities, family status, age (1992), racial harassment (1992) gender reassignment (2000) and sexual orientation (2002).
 The EOC also conciliates complaints on the grounds of spent convictions (1988).

-The ground of 'breastfeeding or bottle feeding' was added in 2010, and another 'publication of details on the Fines Enforcement Registrar's website (2012).
+The ground of 'breastfeeding or bottle feeding' was added in 2010, and another 'publication of details on the Fines Enforcement Registrar's website, in 2012.

-The Equal Opportunity Commissioner implements community education and information programs to promote equal opportunity, as well as conciliating complaints of discrimination under the grounds and areas of public life set out in the Act.
+The Equal Opportunity Commissioner conducts community education and information programs to promote equal opportunity, as well as conciliating complaints of discrimination under the grounds and in the areas of public life set out in the Act.